This is used as a savoury spread for nibblies or as a starter. You can spread it on warm toast (either dry or buttered), potato scones or oatcakes.

 Good on hot cooked veg such as asparagus, green beans, Brussel sprouts, etc.

 For green beans, you can use whatever you call green beans: Runner Beans, Wax Beans, French Beans, Green Beans, etc.

 This is a great winter or fall salad because the mushrooms and blue cheese are hearty flavours, and the salad is served with a warm topping on it.

 Chicken breasts are the default piece of chicken to serve these days.
 But let’s face it: they are often dry, boring and cheerless, served only because they are perceived as healthy.

-This is a great vegetable side dish, that dirties very few dishes!
+This is a great vegetable side dish that dirties very few dishes during the prep!

 Cheese lovers will adore the surprise inside these dumplings.